developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxEncryptManager/index.md

     ![img](../../images/MxEncryptManagerTutorialImages/on_destroy_method.jpg)

 That's it!!!
-We are done with all the coding and configuration part that will let us create an encrypted file system (EFS) of 5MB with an encryption key on the SD Card (External Storage) of Symbol device using [Encrypt Manager](../../mx/encryptmgr) feature of Mx.
+We are done with all the coding and configuration part that will let us create an encrypted file system (EFS) of 5MB with an encryption key on the SD Card (External Storage) of Zebra device using [Encrypt Manager](../../mx/encryptmgr) feature of Mx.
 Now let's run the application.

 ## Running the Application